Catholic International University

 • Master of Arts in Ecclesial Administration and Management:

-All courses must be taken at Catholic International; exceptions may be considered by the program director
+All courses must be taken at Catholic International; exceptions may be considered by the department chair.

 • Master of Arts in Theology and Master of Arts in Theology and Educational Ministry:

-(Credits must be graduate-level theology, earned within the past 5 years with a minimum GPA of 3.0; exceptions may be considered by the program director)
+Up to 6 transfer credits; credits must be graduate-level theology, earned within the past 5 years with a minimum GPA of 3.0; exceptions may be considered by the department chair.

 • Master of Arts in Liberal Arts Education:

-Up to 12 credits may be accepted from an accredited institution or from the Institute for Liberal Arts Education Catholic Educator Formation and Credential Program; subject to review by the program director
+Up to 12 credits from an accredited institution or from the Institute for Liberal Arts Education Catholic Educator Formation and Credential Program; credits must be earned within the past 5 years with a minimum GPA of 3.0; subject to the department chair’s review for alignment with the curriculum.

 Credit by Examination